Year 3

 Our teacher is Mrs Jackson.

-Mrs Brown and Miss Dillon are teaching assistants in our class.
+Mrs Brown and Miss Taylor are teaching assistants in our class.

 We share our class information as well as lots of the things that our class have been learning about using Seesaw.
 Should you need a link to your child’s Seesaw account please contact the school office or speak to Mrs Jackson at the end of the school day.